In this article

 - U8 soccer is an opportunity to hone the skills learned at U6s.
 We’re helping players to learn the fundamental skills that they’ll build upon as they grow older.

 - This is a time to focus on ball mastery and build confidence.
-Use small-sided games and individual practices to maximize the time players spend on the ball and help them develop their technical ability.
+As well as U8 soccer drills, use small-sided games and individual practices to maximize the time players spend on the ball and help them develop their technical ability.

 - Embrace the chaos.
 Incorporating randomness into your drills can make them more fun and challenge your players.
 This will help kids to develop adaptability and improve their decision-making while working on their technique.